- You can become addicted to many different things.

 - withdrawal, detoxification and addiction rehabilitation

-- peer support, including Alcoholics Anonymous and Narcotics Anonymous
+- peer support, including Alcoholics Anonymous, Narcotics Anonymous and SMART Recovery Australia

-If you are a carer, carers associations in your state or territory can provide counselling and help to organise respite care.
-Visit Carer Gateway or call 1800 422 737 (Monday-Friday, 8am-6pm) for more information.
+If you are a carer, carers associations in your state or territory can provide counselling.
+They can also help to organise respite care.
+Visit the Carer Gateway or call 1800 422 737 (Monday-Friday, 8am-6pm) for more information.

 Healthy ways to cope with stress

 Some people take drugs, use alcohol or other things because they think it helps them cope with stress.
 But it can lead to an addiction, which can add to your stress.